-Fiscal Year 2022 Annual Cash Bonus Payments
+Fiscal Year 2023 Annual Cash Bonus Payments

-In March 2022, the compensation committee determined the amounts to be paid under the 2022 Executive Bonus Plan based on our actual performance for the year with respect to each performance measure multiplied by each participant's target annual cash bonus opportunity.
-For the fiscal year ended January 31, 2022, our revenue was \$756.6 million, our Adjusted EBITDA margin was 31.2%, our new HSA sales were 918,000, and our HSA Assets were \$19.6 billion.
-Our performance was below the target level established for Adjusted EBITDA margin and above the target levels established for each of revenue, new HSA sales, and HSA Assets.
-In addition, the 2022 Executive Bonus Plan contained an individual and team performance measure that funds at a blended rate of all other performance measures.
-As a result, according to the 2022 Executive Bonus Plan, funding of the executive bonus pool was calculated as follows:
+In March 2023, the compensation committee determined the amounts to be paid under the 2023 Executive Bonus Plan based on our actual performance for the year with respect to each performance measure multiplied by each participant's target annual cash bonus opportunity.
+For the fiscal year ended January 31, 2023, our revenue was \$861.7 million, our Adjusted EBITDA was \$272.3 million, and our new HSA sales were 971,000.
+Our performance was above the target level established for revenue, Adjusted EBITDA, and new HSA sales.
+As a result, according to the 2023 Executive Bonus Plan, funding of the executive bonus pool was calculated as follows: